kivy/kivy/doc/sources/installation/installation-windows.rst

 Now you can safely compile kivy in its current location with ``make`` or ``python -m pip install -e location`` or just ``python setup.py build_ext --inplace``.

+**If kivy fails to be imported,** you probably didn't delete all the *.pth files and and the kivy or kivy.deps* folders from site-packages.

 Making Python available anywhere
 --------------------------------